Process Plants Instrumentation

 A sensor’s output voltage is first converted to a proportional current, with 4 mA normally representing the sensor’s zero-level output and 20 mA representing the sensor’s full scale output.
 Then, a receiver at the remote end converts the 4-20 mA current back into a voltage which in turn can be further processed by a computing unit or display module.

 Nonetheless, transmitting a sensor’s output as a voltage over long distances has several shortcomings.
-Unless very high input-impedance are employed, transmitting voltages over long distances produces correspondingly lower voltages at the receiving end due to wiring and interconnection resistances.
+Unless very high input-impedance devices are employed, transmitting voltages over long distances produces correspondingly lower voltages at the receiving end due to wiring and interconnection resistances.
 These high-impedance devices however, can be sensitive to noise pickup since the lengthy signal carrying wires often run in close proximity to other electrically-noisy system wiring.
 Shielded wires can be used to reduce noise pickup, but their high cost may be a prohibitive factor when long distances are involved.

 Sending a current over long distances produces voltage losses that are proportional to the wiring’s length.
 But, these voltage losses also referred to as loop drops do not reduce the 4-20 mA current as long as the transmitter and loop supply can compensate for these drops.